marbocub/NasVolumeWatcher/README.md

 ### volumefind.py

-Find files on NAS volumes, caliculate their hashes and stores them into the database.
+This tool find all exist files and directories on the targeted NAS volumes excluding directories in deny list, caliculate their hashes if needed and stores them into the database.

     usage:
         volumefind.py [-v] [-nf]